saifeemustafaq/mentorship/cohort_2/lullabhavesh700@outlook.com/Bhavesh_Lulla_my_experience_and_learnings_in_the_Cloudyman_Mentorship_program.md

    By means of low-cost computing, the cloud, big data, analytics, and mobile technologies, physical things can share and collect data with minimal human intervention.
 In this hyperconnected world, digital systems can record monitor, and adjust each interaction between connected things.
 The physical world meets the digital world--and they cooperate.

-## What technologies have made IoT possible?
+## What Technologies Have Made IoT Possible?

    While the idea of IoT has been in existence for a long time, a collection of recent advances in a number of different technologies has made it practical.